AARNet/Digital-Skills-GitBook/glossary.md

 ## P

+* **password manager** - a computer program that allows users to store, create, and manage their passwords for websites and software.
 * **pull request** – when you request changes that you have made to a repository be merged into the original repository.

 ## Q